lewagon/dotfiles/04-Front-End/03-Frontend-Advanced/Optional-02-Sass-UI-modules/README.md

 ## Tips & Resources

 Don't hesitate to create your own generic classes with the design and effect you like.
-A good tip is to look for inspiring example on http://codepen.io and then modify these example to create your own classes.
+A good tip is to look for inspiring example on [Codepen](http://codepen.io) and then modify these example to create your own classes.
+You can look at the [top pens '14](http://codepen.io/2014/popular/) to find inspiration.